tarannagra/windots/README.md

-# Taran's windots
+# Taran's windots - Komorebi Edition :D

 Hello!
 Welcome to the `komorebi` branch of my Windows config that's being used daily.
 I like to have a clean and minimal desktop instead of bloat everywhere.
-I like Linux but University requires Windows, so here I am.
+I like Linux but University (and gaming) requires Windows, so here I am.

 > [!IMPORTANT]
 > Moved `Backgrounds` to it's own repo: